View JAMS Foundation Videos

 The 2011 gathering of Weinstein Fellows celebrates the continuing development of the JAMS Foundation’s International Fellowship program, including current Fellows, alumni, and distinguished experts from the fields of international diplomacy, international human rights, and conflict resolution education and practice.

-- Recorder Interviews Three Members of the 2010 Class of Weinstein International Fellows
+- The Recorder Interviews Three Members of the 2010 Class of Weinstein International Fellows

 The Recorder, San Francisco’s legal newspaper, interviews members of the 2010 class of Weinstein International Fellows.
 Includes excerpts of the interviews with Nicola White (Ireland), Ximena Bustamante (Ecuador), and Hagit Shaked-Gvili (Israel), discussing their backgrounds and goals for the development of ADR in their home countries.